 A full day to explore the city of Prague awaits today.
 We’ll begin with a vintage tram to travel through the city up the hill to Prague Castle and the gothic St. Vitus Cathedral.
 The castle and its surrounding architectural gems occupy a hillside overlooking the city and river.
 Lunch will be served nestled in the architectural treasures of this 'City of a Hundred Spires.'

 The rest of the day is free for you to visit more festive markets or take in more of the iconic sites of the city all within walking distance of the station.
-Dinner will be served on board the train as we journey back into Hungary.
+Dinner will be served on board the train as we journey into Slovakia.

 We start our final day of touring in one of the lesser known gems of Central Europe, Kosice.
 The city was voted European Capital of Culture in 2013 and its medieval-come-cosmopolitan style is slowly drawing more visitors to this former cornerstone of Communist Czechoslovakia.
 We’ll take a highlights tour of the city, including the vast oval shaped central square, filled with relics from the 15th and 16th century.